 The chart below provides the historical Index setting over the past year:

 Historical chart of the ICE U.S. Dollar Inflation Expectation Indexes

-The final week of October trading the U.S. Dollar Index ® closed the week with a loss of 0.90% at 110.61.
+The U.S. Dollar Index ® closed the week of 23rd December with a loss of 0.38% at 104.01.

-The charts identify price turning points between U.S. Dollar Index ®, Brent Crude Oil (BRN) and Bitcoin (XBT) which could be used to identify periods during which prices of each of the markets appear positively or negatively correlated.
+The charts identify price turning points between U.S. Dollar Index ®, Brent Crude Oil (BRN), and Bitcoin (XBT) which could be used to identify periods during which prices of each of the markets appear positively or negatively correlated.